MySchoolBucks payment processing

 After you have created your account, you can search for your son or daughter by name and birthdate or by their student ID number, which is on their student body card.
 (New parents: you can still sign up even though cards won't be issued until the start of school.)

-To fund the account, you have options.
 On the Myschoolbucks website, you can use a credit or debit card or your bank's routing number located on one of your checks.
 If you use this method, there will be a charge of $2.49 for deposits up to $300.
-However, if you want to avoid this charge, you can bring a check to the Business Office.
-If you do this, please make the check payable to St. Ignatius and place your check in an envelope accompanied by the student’s name and ID number.
+To avoid the fee during the regular school year, you can drop off a check to the Business Office made out to St. Ignatius with your student's name and ID written on the memo line.

 If you wish to avoid this system entirely, students can always use cash, though we don't recommend this as it slows down the lunch line.